Tax season is upon us again. Have started your business preparation for tax season?

 Close and reconcile all accounts

-As you go through all your information, review every aspect of your business in preparation and planning for next year’s budget.
+As you go through all of your information, review every aspect of your business.
+This helps to prepare and plan for next year’s budget.
 This includes:

 - Bank accounts